Welcome to Year 4!

 Year 4 is a pivotal year within your child’s primary school experience.
 We look to promote a greater amount of independence and accountability, in preparation for Upper Key Stage 2.

-Reading record logs should also be handed in weekly to enable the class teacher to monitor the amount read each week.
+Reading record logs should also be handed in weekly to enable the class teacher to monitor the amount read each week – this should be a minimum of three entries of 10 minutes or above.
 Children are able to complete these themselves with an adult signing to verify each week.

 Multiplication Tables Check

 In June of Year 4, the children will sit a government-led times table test.
 The expectation is that they have rapid recall of their times table facts up to 12 x 12.
 The test is computer-based and will allow the children 6 seconds to answer a multiplication question.
 The time limit is to ensure that children are recalling the fact rather than calculating it.
 A strong knowledge of times tables is vital in supporting their maths curriculum within Upper Key Stage 2 and beyond.

 Our biggest trip is the chance for the children to experience a one-night stay away from home with their friends.
 This is a great opportunity for them to develop their own independence.
 This is booked for May 2024 (Term 5).

 In Term 1 (29th September), the children will be visiting Chester House Estate, Irthlingborough to experience what it means to be a historian and to also gain an understanding of the Romans within their local setting.

 In Term 2, the children will be invited to a Christmas Forest School experience which will take place after school.
 We will ask for a small voluntary contribution towards the costs of the materials needed.